Thank you for choosing to fundraise in aid of Shelter Scotland. Your support helps fight the housing emergency.

 'A volunteer acting in aid of an organisation should have no authority to act in its name, and it should be clear that the volunteer is simply raising funds for the organisation but acting in his or her own capacity.
-An organisation will not then generally be responsible for the volunteer's acts.'
+An organisation will not be responsible for the volunteer's acts.'
+(Institute of Fundraising Code of Practice)

 Using Shelter Scotland's logo and brand